 Q.U.E.S.T. and Enrichment Programs (Grades 3-8)

-Recognizing that very capable students may not meet the profile for QUEST, but may benefit from enrichment activities, the elementary QUEST teachers also teach two 6-week enrichment units.
-One unit focuses on Mathematics and the second unit addresses Language Arts.
+The elementary QUEST teachers also teach two 6-week enrichment units.
+One unit focuses on Mathematics and the second unit addresses Writing.
 The intention of these courses is to expand the number of students receiving enrichment in designated areas.
-Students are identified through standardized and/or state testing results and teacher recommendations.
+Students are identified through standardized and/or state testing results, classroom performance, and teacher recommendations.
 At the middle school level, students may choose to participate in enrichment opportunities after school, such as the Math Enrichment program and Science Olympiad.